 We’re a family who enjoys reading, and our book collection is extensive.
 As a matter of fact, Madison enjoys receiving new books in the mail monthly.
 Not only does she get to read a book at night before bed, but they’re great for discussion as well.
 A family book club is a great way to discuss the books that the kids are reading showing that they have a much better understanding of the books they’ve read.
 The Fire Kids Edition tablet offers a “family book club” approach which provides sample questions and summaries based on the books they’ve viewed within Amazon FreeTime.
 You can also use it for videos, Audible books, educational apps, and even websites.

 One of the easiest ways I’ve found for us to read is by having the Amazon Fire Kids Edition tablet, and with Amazon FreeTime Unlimited we have access to thousands of books at our disposal.
-It comes free with a new purchase a new Fire Kids Edition tablet, but you don’t need to own one to access the subscription.
-Once you’ve subscribed it’s available for use on compatible devices such as Echo devices, and it’s also available for download on iOS and Android, however, the content experience will vary based on the device you’re using.
+It comes free with the purchase of a new Fire Kids Edition tablet, but you don’t need to own one to access the subscription.
+Once you’ve subscribed, it’s available for use on compatible devices such as Echo devices, and it’s also available for download on iOS and Android.
+However, the content experience will vary based on the device you’re using.

 The Fire Kids Edition tablet has been an invaluable device for my family.
 Not only does it keep Madison occupied during our travels, but even while at home.
 I don’t know what I’d do without it!